Is VAR being used at Euro 2020?

 The technology will continue to be used after being brought in for the 2018 World Cup

-Euro 2020 gets underway on Friday as Italy host Turkey in Rome with VAR continuing to be used after being brought in for the first time at the 2018 World Cup.
+Euro 2020 is underway with VAR continuing to be used after being brought in for the first time at the 2018 World Cup.

 VAR decisions served up several moments of high drama in Russia three years ago, with holders Germany’s hopes dashed in the group stage after Kim Young-gwon’s stoppage-time goal for South Korea was awarded, having been initially ruled out for offside by the linesman.